Bushra2252/holbertonschool-printf/README.md

 [![File](https://img.shields.io/badge/man_3_printf-gray?style=flat-square)](#)
 [![Folder](https://img.shields.io/badge/test/main.c-yellow?style=flat-square)](#)

-main.h

-->Contains function prototypes, macros, and the struct used for mapping format specifiers to handler functions.
+**main.h**             → Contains function prototypes, macros, and the struct used for mapping format specifiers to handler functions.

-main.c

-->Contains the main test file that uses the _printf function to test various functionalities like printing characters, strings, integers, and the percent sign.
+**main.c**             → Contains the main test file that uses the _printf function to test various functionalities like printing characters, strings, integers, and the percent sign.

-_printf.c

-->Contains the implementation of the _printf function, which parses the format string and prints different types such as characters, strings, integers, and the percent sign using helper functions based on the format specifier.
+**_printf.c**          → Contains the implementation of the _printf function, which parses the format string and prints different types such as characters, strings, integers, and the percent sign using helper functions based on the format specifier.

-_putchar.c

-->Contains the _putchar function that prints a single character to the screen using the write function from the unistd.h library, returning the number of printed characters (1).
+**_putchar.c**         → Contains the _putchar function that prints a single character to the screen using the write function from the <unistd.h> library, returning the number of printed characters (1).

-format.c

-->Contains helper functions including: ââ³  print_char â€“ prints a single character. â³   print_string â€“ prints a string with handling for NULL cases.
-     print_percent â€“ prints the percent % sign. â  ³ print_number â€“ prints integers, including negative numbers. â³   print_integer â€“ retrieves an integer from va_list and prints it using print_number.

-get_format_func.c
+**format.c**           → Contains helper functions including: print_char, print_string, print_percent, print_number, and print_integer.
+These handle printing characters, strings (with NULL cases), the percent sign, and integers (including negatives).

--> Contains the get_format_func function, which returns a pointer to the correct print function based on the format specifier character. âIt uses an array of structs to match specifiers to their corresponding functions ('c', 's', 'd', 'i', '%')
+**get_format_func.c**  → Contains the get_format_func function, which returns a pointer to the correct print function based on the format specifier character.
+It uses an array of structs to map specifiers ('c', 's', 'd', 'i', '%') to their corresponding handlers.

 ## Flowchart
 ![Flowchart](./photo_2025-06-06_17-56-19.jpg)